JortdeJong13/country-guess/README.md

 ![Architecture](images/Architecture.png)

 The application consists of two main services as described in the docker-compose.yml file: the ML server and the web app.
 The ML server image is built using a copy of the reference data.
+The mlruns directory is mounted as a volume to the ML server container, this way the ML server can use models added later.
+Users can change the model name in the docker-compose.yml file, and the ML server will select the model with the “champion” alias.
+If the mlruns volume is not mounted, the ML server will fall back on a default model within the image.

 To preserve user drawings, the user data is mounted as a volume.
 If no user data is mounted, the drawings made by users will not persist outside the Docker container.

-If the mlruns volume is not mounted, the ML server will fall back on a default model embedded within the image.
-Users can change the model name in the docker-compose.yml file, and the ML server will select the model with the “champion” alias.

 ## License